eclipse-archived/ceylon-lang.org/download.md

 # #{page.title}

-[Ceylon 1.2.2][1.2.2] _&ldquo;Charming But Irrational&rdquo;_
+[Ceylon 1.3.0][1.3.0] _&ldquo;Charming But Irrational&rdquo;_
 is now available for download!
-This is the second minor update release of the 1.2 release of the language, command line tools, and IDE.
+This is the 1.3 release of the language, command line tools, and IDEs.

 ## Command line tools